Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Related Work

 \section{Related Work}

 There have been numerous studies on data dissemination, information caching, and task offloading in vehicular networks.
 Liu et al. \cite{liu2020fog} considered the cooperative data dissemination problem in a vehicular end-edge-cloud architecture, and proposed a clique searching-based scheduling scheme to enable collaborative data encoding and dissemination.
 Singh et al. \cite{singh2020intent} proposed an intent-based network control framework, where a neural network is used to train the flow table and enables intelligent data dissemination.
 Zhang et al. \cite{zhang2021digital} proposed a social-aware vehicular edge caching mechanism, which dynamically orchestrates the cache capability of edge nodes and smart vehicles according to user preference similarity and service availability.
-Dai et al. \cite{dai2020deep} proposed a blockchain-enabled distributed information caching framework, which integrates deep reinforcement learning and permissioned blockchain and achieves intelligent and secure information caching.
+Dai et al. \cite{dai2020deep} proposed a blockchain-enabled distributed information caching framework, which integrates DRL and permissioned blockchain and achieves intelligent and secure information caching.
 Su et al. \cite{su2018edge} developed a dynamic information caching scheme based on the analyzed vehicular content request features.
 Shang et al. \cite{shang2021deep} studied energy-efficient task offloading and developed a deep-learning-based algorithm to minimize the energy consumption.
 Liao et al. \cite{liao2020learning} presented a task offloading strategy for air-ground integrated VEC that enables vehicles to learn long-term strategies with a multi-dimensional awareness of intent.
+These studies mainly focused on scheduling algorithms for data dissemination, information caching, and task offloading in vehicular networks.
+However, none of them have investigated the synergistic effects of cooperative sensing and heterogeneous information fusion in VCPS.